![]() | Best Devon Walks |

 Difficulty:

-This walk is quite strenuous with a steady climb out of Chudleigh past an old convent along the 'Orange Way' .
+It starts with a steady climb out of Chudleigh past an old convent along the 'Orange Way' , a long distance hiking route.

 At the top of the hill it turns inland into remote Devon.